Joyersch/sadet/README.md

 -lf cache.json -ds auix                     This will print out a all games and there difficulty to 100% sorted by the difficulty.
 ```
 # Adding other games to the calculation
-If you want to manually add games to the calculation, create a extra file with the following content:
+If you want to manually add games to the calculation, create an extra file with the following content:
 ```json
 [
   {